mcb5637/SettlersLuaDebugger/README.md

 ## Project Overview ##

+### Building ###
+First, build LuaDebugger in both build-configurations (DbgS5 & DbgS6) to build the debugger DLLs.
+Otherwise, LuaDebuggerStarter will not build successfully.

 ### LuaDebugger ###
 The main project which compiles to the DLL.
 Differences between the two versions are handled by compile-time conditionals `#if` etc...
 The Editor used is [ICSharpCode.TextEditor](https://www.nuget.org/packages/ICSharpCode.TextEditor/), and the native DLL exports are created with [UnmanagedExports](https://www.nuget.org/packages/UnmanagedExports)